George Henry Burgess: Life and work

 In San Francisco, Burgess opened a studio and began his career as a professional artist.
 For the next few decades, portrait commissions formed the bulk of his livelihood.
 He was especially noted for his skill in depicting ladies' gowns, which he would ask to borrow a few weeks before sittings in order to capture the decorative details.
 He also worked on photographic overpainting and retouching, a low-cost alternative to traditional portraits.
 Opportunities to display his work in San Francisco were few at first.
 In 1857, at the First Industrial Exhibition at the Mechanics' institute, he showed portraits, as well as three Honolulu views, the first to be shown in the country.
 The following year he exhibited watercolor landscapes.
 The 1864 exhibition showcased works from Puget Sound and the Yosemite Valley.
 In 1871, Burgess was one of the founding members of the San Francisco Art Association, and afterwards there were regular exhibitions and opportunities for patronage.
 On 18 July 1872, in London, Burgess married Emma Clint, daughter of the artist Alfred Clint.
 The couple had two daughters together.

 In 1877, Burgess was commissioned to paint a full-length portrait of the mining baron James Clair Flood.
 While it is unknown if the painting still exists, Flood also commissioned View of San Francisco in 1850, for which Burgess received $650 and $100 for the frame.
 In 1882, Burgess began work on his magnum opus, the painting San Francisco in July, 1849.
 It measured a monumental five feet high by twelve feet long, and he spent four years in preparation.
 Burgess' main source was an 1849 watercolor triptych by William Birch McMurtrie.
-He also consulted sketches, daguerrotypes, and lithographs.
+He also consulted sketches, daguerreotypes, and lithographs.
 In his quest for authenticity he obtained testimonials from two hundred pioneers.
 Prior to its completion in 1886, Burgess began a lengthy and unsuccessful search for a buyer, his asking price being ten thousand dollars.
 He didn't sign and copyright the work until 1891.
 The painting was exhibited at the 1892 California State Fair and the 1894 San Francisco Mid-Winter Fair.
 Burgess lost possession of the painting in 1897 when he effectively pawned it for two thousand dollars and was unable to redeem it.
 The work, which is now at the Oakland Museum of California, is the one for which he is best remembered today.

 Burgess continued to paint until becoming an invalid in 1903.
 He died on 22 April 1905, in Berkeley.